 Performance Studies - BA

-The BA in Performance Studies offers an interdisciplinary, liberal arts approach to the the study of performance.
+The BA in Performance Studies offers an interdisciplinary approach to the study of performance.
 The BA provides a foundation in critical reflection, analysis, and creative practice from which students can launch a variety of careers.
 In the core Performance Studies courses, BA Students are immersed in performance theory, learn the craft of creating live performance, and cultivate essential research and writing skills to be successful citizens, scholars, and artists in the 21st century.

 Four Pillars of the BA in Performance Studies